mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 predictions to advise officers as to the correct course of action.
-Any Traveller using Battle System gains a DM to Tactics (naval) checks equal to the Battle System package’s score (so, Battle System/2 grants DM+2).
+Any Traveller using Battle System gains a DM to Tactics (naval) checks equal to the Battle System package's score (so, Battle System/2 grants DM+2).

 Software Bandwidth TL Cost
 Battle System/1 5 TL9 MCr18